ScotGrass: Kuhn’s 14.5m plain mowers cover acres quickly

 They also allow the outside unit to flip on top of the inner one during the folding sequence.

-Dual break-back systems have been incorporated too, which give protection against collisions when going forwards and backwards.
+Dual break-back systems have been incorporated too, which give protection against collisions when going forwards or backwards.

 The lack of conditioners means the power requirement is fairly modest.

-However, as the outfit weighs 3.8t and has such a large wingspan, Kuhn recommends teaming it with a tractor of at least 250hp.
+However, as the outfit weighs 3.8t and extends a long way either side, Kuhn recommends teaming it with a tractor of at least 250hp.

 The machine is hitting the demo circuit this season with deliveries slated for next year.